 Performance and Development Planning:

-- Performance Planning allows employees and supervisors to identify specific performance expectations aligned with the University’s mission, goals and objectives for the performance cycle.
+- Discussing performance expectations allows employees and supervisors to identify specific goals aligned with the University’s mission, goals, and objectives for the performance cycle.

-- Competency planning allows employees and supervisors to identify critical behaviors necessary for success in the position and to ensure alignment with the University’s core values and leadership principles.
+- Reviewing past performance allows employees and supervisors to acknowledge accomplishments, identify areas for development necessary for success in the position, and align with the University’s core values and leadership principles.

-- Career development planning provides a Career Development Plan for each employee.
-This tool allows employees and supervisors to create action plans that include both short- and long-term goals to support the employee’s career development.
+- Career conversations allow employees and supervisors to create a plan and identify skill gaps that include both short- and long-term goals to support the employee’s career development.

 Ongoing Discussions and Feedback:

-Performance expectations and the University’s core values and mission are the criteria used by supervisors to engage in meaningful, ongoing discussions and feedback throughout the performance cycle regarding the employee’s work efforts, skills, and behavior.
-Employees should advise their supervisors if support is needed to achieve performance and development goals.
-If there are performance issues, the supervisor should address the issue(s) in a timely manner.
-When necessary, a corrective action plan should be implemented.
-In addition to ongoing discussions, supervisors are strongly encouraged to provide employees with interim evaluations
+Performance expectations and the University’s Mission Statement and Code of Ethics are the criteria used by supervisors to engage in meaningful, ongoing discussions and feedback throughout the performance cycle regarding the employee’s work efforts, skills, and behavior.
+An ongoing discussion is the performance management process that takes place on a regular basis throughout the performance cycle, where the supervisor sets expectations and provides performance feedback to the employee.
+At a minimum, the ongoing discussion includes the initial 1:1 meeting that occurs within 30 days of hire, the six-month review (for new hires during the probationary period), and the annual review.
+It also includes routine scheduled and unscheduled check-ins between employee and supervisor during a performance cycle where the employee’s performance, progress, objectives, and goals are discussed.
+Employees must advise their supervisors if support is needed to achieve performance and development goals.
+If there are performance issues, the supervisor must address the issue(s) in a timely manner.
+When necessary, a corrective action plan must be implemented.
+In addition to ongoing discussions, supervisors are strongly encouraged to provide employees with interim evaluations.

-Employees are strongly encouraged to complete a self-evaluation as part of the performance management process.
+Employees are strongly encouraged to complete a self-evaluation in the Human Resources Management System (HRMS) as part of the performance management process.
 Supervisors are strongly encouraged to collect feedback from multiple sources, as relevant for the situation.
 This may include feedback from other supervisors, co-workers, and employee customers.
 Supervisors will use the employee’s self-evaluation and any multi-rater feedback collected in completing their evaluation of the employee.
 Employees will be rated according to the performance expectations that have been established for the employee and the position.
 Supervisors are responsible for updating employee expectations during the performance cycle if major changes occur.
-The annual evaluation will also measure an employee’s behavioral competencies.
+Supervisors are responsible for documenting discussions in HRMS.

 The performance management process will be conducted in a fair and consistent manner.
 The University will not prescribe the number or percent of employees who must fall within each performance rating.

-- Completing a self-evaluation, including reporting on progress towards achievement of goals and any other relevant work information the employee would like to include.
+- Completing a self-evaluation in the Human Resources Management System, including reporting on progress toward achievement of goals and any other relevant work information the employee would like to include.

 - Performing duties of the position in accordance with established expectations.

-- Actively discussing his or her performance with their supervisor throughout the performance cycle.
+- Actively discussing their performance with their supervisor throughout the performance cycle.